-- Organize your notes.
 Having a mess of papers makes it too easy to get lost.
 If you have notes on standard letter-size paper, put them in a binder.
 Make sure beforehand that you can turn the pages easily.
 If necessary, add tabs or “dog ear” the corners of the pages.

 Many people suggest using small speaking cards with key points that can be easily held in one’s hand.
 The advantage of such cards is that they will allow you to move about on the stage.
 The disadvantage is that they limit your ability to gesture with the hand holding the cards and they can be distracting to some in the audience.
 And you do not want to drop them!
 Practising your speech with the note cards beforehand will help things go more smoothly.

 If you have a PowerPoint presentation, you can use the slides to keep on track.
 One thing to avoid, is reading the slides with your back to the audience.
 When going to a new slide, you should pause, turn to the slide and quickly collect your thoughts, turn back to your audience and then speak.

 If you do use a lectern, it would be great if you can get out from behind it from time to time during your speech, provided that the venue is suitable for doing so.
 A good example of when to do is when recounting a personal story that helps drive home your message.
-You most likely do not need notes then as you have lived the story.
+You should not need notes as you have lived the story.